Welcome to Pine Mountain Estates News Update. Here you will be able to get the latest information if you’re not on Facebook. Happy Reading!

 - Pine Mountain’s Official website: PineMountainNC.com is currently under review and revision.

-- Pine Mountain’s Facebook Group: Pine Mountain POA, NC is where neighbors can openly communicate with their neighbors on animal sightings, social gatherings, announcements, various issues of concern, etc.
+- Pine Mountain’s Facebook Group: Pine Mountain POA, NC is where neighbors can openly communicate with their neighbors on animal sightings, social gatherings, announcements, various issues of concern, etc. All Members are welcome, anyone ‘living’ on the Mountain and if you live alone, you can have a family member join in – so in case of an emergency or evacuation – they will be notified immediately like everyone else.

 - Pine Mountain’s News website: PineMountainNews.com is where detailed information about what’s happening within the community that every member needs to know.